run-ai/docs/docs/Researcher/Command-Line-Interface/Job-Statuses.md

 ![mpi-Job-Statuses-Success](img/mpi-Job-Statuses-Success.png)

-For an explanation of the additional statuses, see table below
+For an explanation of the additional statuses, see table below.

 ## Status Table